AnneKluytmans/novi-backend-lesson12-springboot-repositories/README.md

     ```
 2. Open the project in your IDE (IntelliJ IDEA)
 3. Navigate to the `CarApplication` main class.
-4. Click the green ▶️ button to run the application or use the terminal:
+4. Click the green play️ button to run the application or use the terminal:
     ```bash
     ./mvnw spring-boot:run
    ```